-Regulatory Buoys and Signs Boats Keep Out - A white buoy or sign with an orange diamond and cross means that boats must keep out of the area.
-Black lettering on the buoy or sign gives the reason for the restriction, for example, SWIM ARFA.
+Boats Keep Out

+A white buoy or sign with an orange diamond and cross means that boats must keep out of the area.
+Black lettering on the buoy or sign gives the reason for the restriction, for example, SWIM AREA.

+Danger

-Danger - A white buoy or sign with an orange diamond warns boaters of danger - rocks, dams, rapids, etc. The source of danger will also be lettered in black.
+A white buoy or sign with an orange diamond warns boaters of danger-rocks, dams, rapids, etc. The source of danger will also be lettered in black.
 In winter, ice hazards may also be identified with this marker in the form of a sign.

+Controlled Area

-Controlled Area - A white buoy or sign with an orange circle and black lettering indicates controlled or restricted areas on the water.
+A white buoy or sign with an orange circle and black lettering indicates controlled or restricted areas on the water.
 The most common restriction is slow no-wake speed.
-Slow no-wake means operating your boat at the slowe operating your boat at the slowest possible speed necessary to maintain steerage, but in no case greater than five miles-per-hour.
+Slow no-wake means operating your boat at the slowest possible speed necessary to maintain steerage, but in no case greater than 5 mph.